Asian leaders have played down tensions over the South China Sea in a carefully worded summit statement In Vientiane, Laos.

 “Several leaders remained seriously concerned over recent developments in the South China Sea,” says the draft.

 The statement makes no reference to a July ruling by a court in The Hague that declared illegal some of China’s artificial islands in the sea and invalidated its claims to almost the entire waterway.

-Nevertheless, Obama said on Thursday the Hague ruling had helped clarify maritime rights.
+Nevertheless, Obama said on Thursday that the Hague ruling had helped clarify maritime rights.

 “I recognise this raises tensions but I also look forward to discussing how we can constructively move forward together to lower tensions,” he said at a summit meeting.

-Officials said the talks on Wednesday between the ASEAN leaders and Li went smoothly.
+Officials said that the talks on Wednesday between the ASEAN leaders and Li went smoothly.

 However, in a statement later from China’s foreign ministry, Li was paraphrased as saying China was willing to work with Southeast Asian countries in “dispelling interference … and properly handling the South China Sea issue”.

 He did not elaborate, but such wording is typically used by Chinese leaders to refer to not allowing countries from outside the region with no direct involvement in the dispute, like the US, from getting involved.